kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 * **How does this feature react if the API server and/or etcd is unavailable?**
   - Should not change.
 * **What are other known failure modes?**
-  - Kubelet should fail early if problems are detected with version skew.
+  - Kubelet should fall back to using cAdvisor if errors are detected with version skew.
 Nothing else should be affected.

 * **What steps should be taken if SLOs are not being met to determine the problem?**